JoshBradshaw/joshbradshaw.github.io/about.md

 ---
 layout: page
-title: About me
+title: Josh Bradshaw
 permalink: index.html
 ---

-<title>Josh Bradshaw</title>

 Hello!
 I'm an aspiring medical device designer.
 I'm currently studying systems design engineering at the University of Waterloo, with a focus on biomedical signal processing and instrumentation.

 ## Selected Projects: